joshnroy/computationalLinguisticsIndependentStudy/tinder/howItWorks.md

 # How it Works
 ## General Step Through Process
 1. Automatically like all of the profiles (male and female) within a certain area Probably a very large area.
 100 miles or more as the system alllows.

 The following steps are done for each match

 2. Obtain a match
-3. Randomly pick from a list (probably in a database) a starter message.
+3. Randomly pick from a list (probably in a database) a starter message
+4.